Python is amazing.

 Alternative VMs: Jython, IronPython, and More

 As I mentioned earlier, Python has several implementations.
-Again, as mentioned earlier, the most common is CPython.
+Again, as mentioned earlier, the most common is CPython, but there are others that should be mentioned for the sake of this comparison guide.
 This a Python implementation written in C and considered the ‘default’ implementation.

 CPython makes it very easy to write C-extensions for your Python code because in the end it is executed by a C interpreter.
 Jython, on the other hand, makes it very easy to work with other Java programs: you can import any Java classes with no additional effort, summoning up and utilizing your Java classes from within your Jython programs.
 (Aside: if you haven’t thought about it closely, this is actually nuts.
 We’re at the point where you can mix and mash different languages and compile them all down to the same substance.
 (As mentioned by Rostin, programs that mix Fortran and C code have been around for a while.
 So, of course, this isn’t necessarily new.
 But it’s still cool.))